tbrennan77/trygo/README.md

-# Spread the Gospel website
+# TryGoMedia.com website

 This site was built with [Jekyll](https://jekyllrb.com/)—a static site generator.
+Props to Jon Suh for initial site architecture and Readme creation.

 ## Requirements